Adrian 13 - 17 months Adrian 2 years LANGUAGE 🔤 ✍️ TODDLER ZOOLOGY 🐘 🐠 🕊️🐞 🐢

 Matching identical pictures.
 So, your child will be matching a picture without the label to the control card that has a picture and the label.
 This is the simplest matching, and you can introduce this type of matching even before a child’s first birthday, beginning by introducing just three cards at a time.
 Once the child is able to successfully match the pictures, gradually increase the number of cards presented.

-Matching an identical object to picture.
+Matching an identical object to a picture.
 In THIS Lifecycle of Salmon post, you can see that the pictures are exact copies of objects being matched.
 This requires a little more advanced critical thinking since the child is matching a 3-D model (figurine) to a 2-D flat picture, but still, this is one of the easier ways to use the matching cards.

 Matching a similar object to a picture.
-This type of matching is a little more challenging since the images are similar, but not exact to the model.
-You can use toy figurines and real photographs of animals for example.
+This type of matching is a little more challenging since the images are similar but not exact to the model.
+You can use toy figurines and real photographs of animals, for example.
 This stage is best introduced at around 15 months old.

 DSC_0647-001